adrianbrink/lol_store/README.md

 - deserialize the featured games and add all involved summoner ids to SummonerUniqueQueue
 - implement the matchlist endpoint and store each matchId in MatchUniqueQueue
     - that are RANKED, 5v5 and in 2016
+- dockerizing the application so that a simple docker-compose allows you to create all needed other containers, as well as docker run for easy development
+- integration with CircleCI works to run tests